Here are our best guesses on where the next world record largemouth bass will be caught.

 5. Lake Kissimmee, Florida

 Everyone knows there are some true lunkers to be found in Florida.
 It isn't uncommon for "Florida strain" bass to be stocked in other parts of the country because of their growth potential.
 Officially, the Florida state record bass is 17.27 pounds.
-Unofficially, it's 19.23 and that fish may still be alive!
+Unofficially, it's 19.23.

 In 2015, Dave Ochs was practicing for a tournament on Lake Kissimmee when he hooked a bass bigger than anything he'd ever seen before.
 At 27 inches long and a 24-inch girth, the bass pegged an uncertified scale he had onboard at 19.23 pounds.